 It was not an easy adjustment at first.
 I was very much an active and ambitious woman who made it a habit to stay incessantly busy, engaged and productive.
-However, this reprioritization was the BEST decision I have made and has brought me great peace and fulfillment.
+However, this reprioritization was the BEST decision I have made and it has brought me great peace and fulfillment.

-Early on in my spiritual journey I committed to a regular practice of Yoga and meditation.
+Early on in my spiritual journey I committed to a regular practice of Tantra Yoga and meditation.
 At first it was just a few days a week, but when I began to recognize and realize the fruits of my efforts my practice organically became more and more intertwined into my everyday life.

-It was as though it sustained and maintained the gains I made at previous intensive retreats, and helped to manage the challenges of a conventional life, but it didn’t elevate and uplift me on the steep ladder of evolution.
+It was as though it sustained and maintained the gains I made at previous intensive retreats and helped to manage the challenges of a conventional life.
+But it didn’t necessarily elevate and uplift me on the steep ladder of evolution.

-The retreat experience brings irreplaceable gifts and blessings along with expedited spiritual progress that simply cannot be simulated when you are by yourself.
+The retreat experience brings irreplaceable gifts and blessings, along with expedited spiritual progress that simply cannot be simulated when you are by yourself.

 One of the most priceless and precious benefits of a retreat is to be in the presence of trusted and accomplished teachers for an extended period of time, while engrossed in deep spiritual practice.

 It’s as though the evidence of modern life diminishes layer by layer.
-I experience a detox from technology, busyness, task lists, checkboxes, deadlines, stress, commitments, responsibilities, overthinking and worry.
-I’m able to reconnect with my true essence and suddenly my doing-nature transfigures into a being-nature.
+I detox from technology, busyness, task lists, checkboxes, deadlines, stress, commitments, responsibilities, overthinking and worry.
+I am able to reconnect with my true essence and suddenly my doing-nature transfigures into a being-nature.

 It is in this space and place that the fruits of my practice unveil themselves, I transcend the illusory Maya and my consciousness no longer conforms but transforms.

 Naively, and perhaps idealistically, I believed the divine bubble I was engrossed in would accompany me back to “normal” life and shelter me from temptation and tribulation.
 Not surprising, this wasn’t the case.